 So, why not cook with them?

-I have tried to make rose water in several different ways, and will show you the outcome soon.
-Meanwhile, though, I will show you how I made my rose petal gummies which are a bit healthier than turkish delight, and perfect for a Valentine’s Day sweet treat.
+I have made homemade rose water using several methods, and will share how to make it soon.
+Meanwhile, though, I will show you how I made my rose petal gummies which are a bit healthier than Turkish delight.
+They’re perfect for a Valentine’s Day sweet treat.

 When choosing your roses for culinary purposes, it is important to search for roses that haven’t been chemically treated.
 Ideally, you could plant your own organic roses, but if you don’t have any available, you can also purchase organic dried rose petals inexpensively.

 Theoretically, all roses are edible, but the best for cooking are the perfumed varieties that smell the best; they pretty much taste as they smell.

 You can also use rose water to potentiate the rose flavor (or instead of using rose petals).
 Rose water makes a very delicate tasting rose gummy.
 If used alone, the final gummies would be lighter in color.
 (Commercially-sold rose water is normally colorless.
 The gummies would take on the color of the other ingredients used.)

 Making a Rose Petal Tea